hyperledger-labs/harmonia/docs/adhara/atomic_settlement.md

 ### ERC 2020
 This concept was further refined in the [ERC 2020](https://eips.ethereum.org/EIPS/eip-2020) contract definition which is otherwise called the E-Money Standard Token.
 This token allows the wallet owner to place a hold on funds for a specific beneficiary.

 > **Holds**: token balances can be put on hold, which will make the held amount unavailable for further use until the hold is resolved (i.e. either executed or released).
 Holds have a payer, a payee, and a notary who is in charge of resolving the hold.
-Holds also implement expiration periods, after which anyone can release the hold Holds are similar to escrows in that are firm and lead to final settlement.
+Holds also implement expiration periods, after which anyone can release the hold Holds are similar to escrows in that they are firm and lead to final settlement.
 Holds can also be used to implement collateralization.

-In simple terms if Counterparty A wants to transfer an asset on one chain to Counterparty B in exchange of a different asset on a different chain, then the process would be:
+In simple terms if Party A wants to transfer an asset, on one network to Party B, in exchange for a different asset on a different network, then the process would be:
-1. Counterparty A places a hold on asset 1 on chain 1 with Counterparty B as the beneficiary and Notary A as the notary
+1. Party A places a hold on asset 1 on network 1 with Party B as the beneficiary and Notary A as the notary.
-2. Counterparty B places a hold on asset 2 on chain 2 with Counterparty A as the beneficiary and Notary A as the notary
+2. Party B places a hold on asset 2 on network 2 with Party A as the beneficiary and Notary A as the notary.
-3. Notary A checks both holds are in place and are correct and then executes both holds
+3. Notary A checks both holds are in place and are correct and then executes both holds.
-4. If Notary A decides that anything is wrong in the process, then Notary A releases both holds which cancels the holds, allowing the assets to be used for other transactions
+4. If Notary A decides that anything is wrong in the process, then Notary A cancels the holds, thereby releasing the assets to be used in other transactions.

 ### Proof based Atomic transactions

-Using the process above, there is an obvious dependency on the Notary to effect the atomic settlement which introduces risk into the system.
+The process above shows how the atomic settlement depends on the actions of a notary, which introduces risk into the system.

-One of the ways of mitigating this risk is to change the process slightly.
-The change is that each chain has some logic on it that simply verifies a proof that an event occurred on the other chain.
-That logic (could be embedded in a smart contract) is the designated notary on the transaction and can therefore ensure settlement happens on one chain if and only if settlement can be guaranteed on the other chain.
+A way of mitigating this risk is to alter the process by allowing each network to contain some logic, embedded in a smart contract, that can prove the occurrence of an event on the other network.
+That logic assumes the role of the designated notary on the transaction and can therefore ensure settlement happens on one network if and only if settlement can be guaranteed on the other network.

-These proofs are covered in more detail [here]("./cross_chain_proofs.md").
+These proofs are covered in more detail [here]("./crosschain_proofs.md").

-Once settlement has occurred on one chain, a proof of settlement can be sent back to the other chain which completed the settlement process on the other chain.
+Once settlement has occurred on one network, a proof of settlement can be sent back to the other network, which completes the settlement process on that network.

-The beauty of this construct is that there is no requirement to have a trusted intermediary that could block settlement occurring on one or both chains.
-Any entity can generate and transfer proofs between the two chains.
+The beauty of this construct is that there is no requirement to have a trusted intermediary that could block settlement occurring on one or both networks.
+Any entity can generate and transfer proofs between the two networks.